 Learn more: How to Increase Your Salary as a Data Analyst

-The data analyst role is also a natural stepping stone for more senior data-driven jobs.
+The data analyst role is also a natural stepping stone for more senior data-driven jobs within an analyst career.
 According to PayScale, data analysts move on to roles such as senior data analyst, data scientist, analytics manager, and business analyst.
 These roles come with substantial increases in pay, too.
-According to IBM’s estimates, the annual salary of data scientists will start at nearly $95,000, while analytics managers will make nearly $106,000 per year.
+The average salary of data scientists is over $97,600, while analytics managers make over $101,000 per year.

 If you’re interested in building a career in analytics, take the first step by downloading our free, comprehensive guide below.